-Offered in Galway (Ireland), London (UK), Valletta (Malta), Prague (Czech Republic), and Santiago (Chile), these programs focus on different aspects of international and comparative law.
+Offered in Galway (Ireland), London (UK), Valletta (Malta), Prague (Czech Republic), and Santiago (Chile), these study abroad programs focus on different aspects of international and comparative law.

 To learn more about the summer abroad program courses, distinguished faculty, host institutions, weekend travel, and cultural opportunities, explore the links and videos below.

-For further information on Summer Abroad programs, please contact Professor Monica Teixeira de Sousa at firstname.lastname@example.org or 617-422-7271.
+For further information on summer study abroad programs for law students, please contact Professor Charles Sorenson at firstname.lastname@example.org.

 University of Aarhus, Denmark